HOLISMOKES -- IX. Neural network inference of strong-lens parameters and uncertainties from ground-based images: Additional tests on the network

-Since our over-fitting tests presented in Sect.~\ref{sec:tests:overfitting} only show that the network is able to predict the external shear well on the data it was trained on, we further tested whether it can predict the shear on new images if we simplify the task.
+As our over-fitting tests presented in Sect.~\ref{sec:tests:overfitting} only show that the network is able to predict the external shear well from images in a small training set, we further tested whether it can predict the shear on new images if we simplify the task.
 For this, we considered three different stages of simplification and created samples with 1,000 mocks each.
 First, we always used the same lens, but different background sources from HUDF and placed them randomly behind the lens.
-The second scenario had always the same lens light and source light distribution as well as the same redshifts, but varying the positions of the background source with respect to the lens plus different mass-to-light offsets of the lens as in our general training data set.
-The third option was to keep everything fixed including the source position, and only vary the external shear.
-This means that in the third option the arcs looked always the same without external shear, and only distortions arose from the external shear.
-Since the lens did not vary in these tests, we excluded the SIE parameters from the prediction and trained the networks to only predict the external shear.
+The second scenario had the same lens light and source light distribution, as well as the same redshifts, but various positions of the background source were tested with respect to the lens as well as different mass-to-light offsets of the lens, as in our general training data set.
+The third option was to keep everything fixed, including the source position, and only vary the external shear.
+This means that, in the third option, the arcs always appeared to be the same, without external shear, and only distortions arose from the external shear.
+As the lens did not vary in these tests, we excluded the SIE parameters from the prediction and trained the networks to only predict the external shear.

-In the first and second scenario, the network is able to predict the external shear better but not perfectly.
-In the third scenario, the network yields a nearly perfect prediction of the external shear not only on the training set, but also on the test data (Fig.~\ref{fig:fixpairs}).
+In the first and second scenarios, the network is able to predict the external shear better but not perfectly.
+In the third scenario, the network yields a nearly perfect prediction of the external shear on the test data (Fig.~\ref{fig:fixpairs}).
 This demonstrates the ability of the network to transfer the shear extraction to completely new images.